Contractor Growth Benchmarks: HVAC, Roofing, Plumbing & Remodeling (2026)

 ~20%

-of companies respond within 24 hours
+of contractors respond within 24 hours at all

 27–31%

-of leads are ever contacted by phone
+of leads are ever contacted by phone at all

 14+ hrs

-average call-back time
+average contractor callback time

 What These Benchmarks Mean for Your Shop